Also See The Labyrinth.. A Return to The goddess?

 To speed the shift from the biblical God to new feminist images, the conference organizers had planned rituals that would clash with Christianity and support neopaganism.
 The women prayed Native American prayers, used ritual tobacco, blessed "rainsticks", and joined in Hawaiian chants and Zulu songs.
 Led by Indian feminist Aruna Gnanadason, they anointed themselves with red dots on the forehead to celebrate "the divine in each other" and to protest the oppression brought to India by Christian missionaries.

-IPS NOTE: Dr. Aruna Gnanadason is a feminist theologian from India, who is presently Executive Director for Planning and Integration in the General Secretariat of the World Council of Churches (WCC).
-She was until recently Coordinator of the Justice, Peace and Creation Team and the Women’s Programme of the WCC.
+IPS NOTE: Dr. Aruna Gnanadason is a feminist theologian from India and a member of the Church of South India.
+She has a doctorate in ministry from the San Francisco Theological Seminary and was formerly the Executive Director for Planning and Integration in the General Secretariat of the World Council of Churches

 Any spiritual expression was welcomed -- except biblical Christianity.
 "In a global context where violence and the use of force have become the norm," said Aruna Gnanadason, "the violence that the cross symbolizes and the patriarchal image of an almighty invincible Father God needs to be challenged and reconstructed."